localstack/docs/content/en/user-guide/aws/elasticbeanstalk/index.md

 LocalStack allows you to use the Elastic Beanstalk APIs in your local environment to create and manage applications, environments and versions.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_elasticbeanstalk/), which provides information on the extent of Elastic Beanstalk's integration with LocalStack.

-{{< callout >}}
-LocalStack's Elastic Beanstalk implementation is limited and lacks support for installing application and running it in a local Elastic Beanstalk environment.
-LocalStack also does not support the [`eb`](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) CLI tool.
-However, you can use other integrations, such as AWS CLI & Terraform, to mock the Elastic Beanstalk APIs and test your workflow locally.
-{{< /callout >}}

 ## Getting started

 This guide is designed for users new to Elastic Beanstalk and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.